-And now, brothers and sisters, we want you to know about the grace that God has given the Macedonian churches.2 In the midst of a very severe trial, their abundant joy and their extreme poverty overflowed in a wealth of generosity.
+And now, brothers and sisters, we want you to know about the grace that God has given the Macedonian churches.
+2 In the midst of a very severe trial, their abundant joy and their extreme poverty overflowed in a wealth of generosity.

 The Macedonian churches end up with a peculiar kind of wealth.
 A wealth of generosity.
 How does one measure generosity?
 Does generosity come in 5s and 10s and 20s and 50s like money?
-Not to my knowledge.
+I don't think so.
 But whatever it comes in, the Macedonian churches were rich in it.
 We're talking about Philippi, Thessalonica, and Berea.
-Those churches had bags of generosity.
+Those churches had big piles of generosity.

 What does that mean?
 What did they actually have?
-They were ready and willing to give, the kind of readiness that produced quite a bit of money.
+It means they were ready and willing to give, the kind of readiness that produced quite a bit of money.
 They were rich in that willingness and readiness to give.
 They had a wealth of generosity.